 The successes continued for coach Gallo and the Saints as he was the runner-up for the 2012 Coach of the Year in the CCAC.

 During 2010-2011 season he began his tenure as the JV Head Coach where he led the team to an 8-4 record, and also served as the lead assistant coach where he was in charge of the goal keeper's and fitness training sessions.
-Currently Coach Omar also serves as the Director of Coaching for Coerver Coaching Indiana which is known and respected as the world's number one soccer skills teaching method.
+Currently Coach Omar also serves as the Director of Coaching for Coerver Coaching Indiana and Michiana Youth Soccer Club which iare known and respected as the world's number one soccer skills teaching method.

-In addition to coaching the Saints, coach Gallo serves as the Director of Coaching for the Michiana Echo.
-He also holds a National D coaching license.
-In the summer of 2014, Gallo completed his NSCAA Level 3 Goalkeeping Certification.
+In addition to coaching the Saints, coach Gallo serves as the Director of Coaching for the Michiana Echo Youth Soccer Club.
+He holds a NSCAA Premier Diploma, NSCAA Level 3 Goalkeeping Diplioma, and U.S. Socer National D Coaching License.

 Coach Omar was born and raised In Hamilton, Ontario, Canada prior to relocating to South Bend, Indiana to be with his wife.
 After graduating from Cathedral High School (Hamilton, ON), he continued his education at Mohawk College (Hamilton, ON) where he earned a Degree in Police Foundations.
 In 2005, Coach Omar received an athletic and academic scholarship to Cape Breton University (Sydney, NS).
 While attending Cape Breton, he served as the men's soccer team captain, and helped capture the team's first Atlantic University Conference Championship.
 Throughout his career Coach Omar was named a first team All-Star, Academic-All-Canadian, and the Canadian Interuniversity Male Athlete of the Week.
 In 2008 he received a Bachelor of Arts in Community Studies Degree.

-Coach Omar resides in South Bend, Ind. with his wife Belen and is the proud father of three: Solena (13), Roman (9),and Vincenzo (1).
+Coach Omar resides in South Bend, Ind. with his wife Belen and is the proud father of three: Solena (16), Roman (12),and Vincenzo (4).